wurmlab/genomicscourse/2016-SIB/practicals/reference_genome/assembly.md

 ### Quality control of individual genes

 So now we have some gene predictions... how can we know if they are any good?
-The easiest way to get a feel for this is by comparing a few of [them](predictons.fa "backup MAKER gene predictions just in case") to known sequences from other species.
+The easiest way to get a feel for this is by comparing a few of them ([backup examples)](predictons.fa "backup MAKER gene predictions just in case")) to known sequences from other species.
 For this, launch a [local BLAST server](http://sequenceserver.com "BLAST graphical interface") to compare a few of your protein-coding gene predictions to the high quality predictions in swissprot:

 ```bash
 sequenceserver -d ~/data/reference_databases